 Now financed by a major label, the Toadies entered the recording studio with producers Tom Rothrock and Rob Schnapf, who had previously worked together on Beck's platinum-selling album Mellow Gold.
 Released in August 1994, Rubberneck brought the Toadies similar success by going gold the following year and platinum by the end of 1996.
 Most of that popularity was due to "Possum Kingdom," a stark song with a 7/8 time signature that nevertheless became a Top 40 single.
 With replacement guitarist Clark Vogeler now on board, the group enjoyed its temporary space in the post-grunge landscape, playing high-profile shows with the likes of Bush, Red Hot Chili Peppers, and the Butthole Surfers.

-Although the Toadies reunited throughout the following years for one-off shows, they didnt officially re-form until 2008, when Lewis, Reznicek, and Vogeler banded together once again to record No Deliverance.
+Although the Toadies reunited throughout the following years for one-off shows, they didn't officially re-form until 2008, when Lewis, Reznicek, and Vogeler banded together once again to record No Deliverance.
 Longtime friend Doni Blair -- whose previous band, Hagfish, had emerged from the same Dallas/Ft.
-Worth underground scene as the Toadies -- played bass during the resulting tour.
-The Toadies continued their comeback in 2010 by reviving their scrapped album Feeler.
-Interscope rejected the album in 1998 and refused to license, the recordings so the group re-recorded songs from the album and released it in the summer of 2010. ~ Andrew Leahey, Rovi
+Worth underground scene as the Toadies -- played bass during the resulting tour; one of the dates was recorded for the 2008 release Rock Show.
+The year 2008 also saw the debut of the band's annual rock festival, Dia de los Toadies, with the Toadies headlining and like-minded Southwest acts joining them on the bill.
+The Toadies continued their comeback in 2010 by reviving their long-scrapped album Feeler; Interscope refused to license the original recordings to the Toadies, so the group re-recorded the songs from the album and released it in the summer of 2010.
+An album of fresh material, Play.
+Rock.
+Music., was released in 2012, and the now prolific band returned in 2015 with Heretics. ~ Andrew Leahey